Create a .env file in your project root. The AgentMark CLI automatically loads it before running commands.

 AGENTMARK_HIDE_OUTPUTS | No | false | Replace all output attributes with [REDACTED] before export.
 See PII masking. |

-MCP trace server
+Gateway MCP server

-For the MCP trace server:
+For the gateway MCP server:

 | Variable | Required | Default | Description |